MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/poision-queue-messages.md

 After letting the code above run, there should be a queue names `101functionsqueue-poison` with the message that failed to process.

 [!include[](../includes/takeaways-heading.md)]
-* Using `CloudQueueMessage`, metadata such a the message dequeue count can be retrieved.
+* Using `CloudQueueMessage`, metadata such as the message dequeue count can be retrieved.
-* Five attempts will be made to process a queue message before moving it to a poison queue.
+* Five attempts are made to process a queue message before moving it to a poison queue.

 [!include[](../includes/read-more-heading.md)]